gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 Terms of use of GeoAdmin Light API are the same like GeoAdmin API.

-License of GeoAdmin Light API is BSD and, since ExtJS is not par of it, it can be used completely according to the BSD license.
+License of GeoAdmin Light API is BSD and, since ExtJS is not part of it, it can be used completely according to the BSD license.

 How to choose between the GeoAdmin API and the GeoAdmin Light API ?
 -------------------------------------------------------------------